Working together for accessibility of the port of Rotterdam

 Large trucks with diesel engines are subject to access requirements on Maasvlakte 1 and 2.
 They must have a clean Euro VI engine.
 The Municipality of Rotterdam is responsible for the implementation and enforcement of this measure.

-The A20 and the A15 west of Rotterdam are to be linked by a tunnel.
-The construction of the Blankenburg link will contribute to the accessibility of the port.
+The Blankenburg connection is a new motorway (the A24), connecting the A20 near Vlaardingen with the A15 near Rozenburg from 2024.
+The realisation of the Blankenburg connection will contribute to the accessibility of the port.

 Keeping South Holland accessible